Meorge/sneaksters-testing/README.md

 You can adjust the screen resolution in Settings -> Resolution & Quality, from the main menu.
 The game _should_ resize itself upon first bootup in order to fit your monitor screen, so please let us know if it does not.

+**My antivirus software is deleting Sneaksters!**
+Unfortunately, I don't think this is something we can really fix on our end.
+My understanding is that we would have to pay to get "whitelisted" on antivirus software.
+Hopefully when the full game is released we'll be able to do this, but until then you'll have to manually whitelist it (via turning off your antivirus or telling it that *Sneaksters* is okay).
+If you feel unsafe about doing this, you can feel free to talk to others on the [official *Sneaksters* Discord server](https://discord.gg/hJnCfnX) about it.

 **Will I get anything for playtesting?**